ayushkumar-maurya/ZIP-Handling/README.md

 ### Features:
 - Add new files to the existing encrypted zip.
 Newly added files will also be password protected.
+- Merge two zips together.
+It will work with encrypted zips as well.

 ### Setup: